richardgourley/django-relationships-explained-in-postgresql/1-onetoone-cascade.md

 (1, 'Hi my name is Bob.');
 ```

+### Test the Unique Constraint
 Let's test the unique constraint by trying to create another profile for user of id '1'
+- We can see that an error is returned because only ONE profile is allowed for each user.

 ```
 INSERT INTO profile(